University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 ```

 **Questions:**
-Remember that if multiple samples belong to the same ST they likely represent an outbreak.
-View the output results(`salmonella_mlst_results.tsv`) on the terminal and answer the following questions:
+Remember that if multiple samples belong to the same ST they could represent an outbreak.
+View the output results for each sample on the terminal and answer the following questions:
+- How many STs are present?
 - What are the STs present?
-- How many STs are present in the salmonella samples?
 - How many samples belong to each ST?
+- Do you think any outbreaks are present?
+- Why is MLST still used despite cgMLST providing higher resolution?
+- Why are housekeeping genes suitable for MLST?

 # **4. Perform Core-genome MLST using `chewBBACA`**
 We have used `mlst` to assign a sequence type to our Salmonella enterica samples, which is an important tool for the initial quick screening of samples to identify potential bacterial outbreaks.
 The next step would be to then undertake core genome MLST (cgMLST) analysis on the samples. cgMLST is based on thousands of core genes (genes present in >95% of strains) and thus compared to mlst it provides much higher genetic resolution needed for confirming outbreaks.
 For this part of the practical we will undertake cgMLST on the salmonella samples.